-The Designated Safeguarding Leads will keep a record of incidents on My Concern where parents/carers do not collect a child from school or are late for no explained or good reason, or where there is persistent lateness.
+The school keeps a record of incidents on My Concern where parents/carers do not collect a child from school or are late for no explained or good reason, or where there is persistent lateness.
 If any concerns about the child's safety and welfare result, these will be dealt with in accordance with the safeguarding policy.
-In situations where the headteacher considers it appropriate, a letter will be sent to the parent notifying them of alternative arrangements which include suggesting that the child attends our After School Club provider, Mrs B's.
-At the discretion of the headteacher, financial support can be given to attend Mrs B's.
+In situations where the headteacher considers it appropriate, a letter will be sent to the parent requesting a follow up meeting.
+This will be minuted and a copy sent to the parent.